cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   AuthPSK modes

-These security goals are expected to hold for any honest sender and honst recipient keys, as well as if the honest sender and honest recipient keys are the same.
+These security goals are expected to hold for any honest sender and honest recipient keys, as well as if the honest sender and honest recipient keys are the same.

 As noted in {{non-goals}}, HPKE does not provide forward secrecy.